 We next moved to our broadest, 7-mer sequence context model.
 Out of 20,668 possible 7-mer substitution types with sufficient data available for a statistical test, 141 surpassed Bonferroni multiple test correction (Figure 4A, Methods, and Supplementary Note).
 Of these, 119 represent expansions of polymorphisms identified at the 3-mer level, while 22 have not been previously noted.
 The strongest effect at the 7-mer level was the CAAACCC→C substitution (Homogeneity test Pordered = 3 x 10-39, Figure 4) corresponding to one of the Japanese-enriched 7-mers we identified above (Figure 3A).
 In total, 4 of the 22 previously unreported significant 7-mer polymorphisms were one of the fourteen Japanese-enriched substitution types (Figure 3C).
 Interestingly, the third most significant unreported 7-mer polymorphism, AAACAAA→A (Pordered = 1 x 10-18) has a similar profile within East Asia as the other profile #3 polymorphisms (Supplementary Note).
 In fact, we find that multiple 7-mer types with 3-mer subcontexts outside of *AC →C or TAT→T are enriched in Han Chinese and Japanese groups.
 This suggests that there exist additional 7-mer mutations comprising this signature that have not yet been discovered.

-Finally, two of the 7-mer polymorphism types with variable rates across populations are TTTAAAA→T and ATTAAAA→T (Pordered < 2 x 10-21), both of which were enriched in Africa (Figure 4B and Supplementary Note).
+Finally, two of the 7-mer polymorphism types with variable rates across populations are TTTAAAA→T and ATTAAAA→T (Pordered < 2 x 10-21), both of which were enriched in Africa (Figure 4B).
 These correspond to the 3-mer TAA→A, which is the 16th most significant polymorphism from our 3-mer-level heterogeneity analysis (Pordered = 6.2 x 10-36).
 Examining the rates of the 7-mer expansions of TAA→A, we find that TTTAAAA→T and ATTAAAA→T are indeed outliers among other 7-mer expansions both in terms of their African enrichment and the overall number of mutations of those types (Figure 4C).
 These results suggest that the heterogeneity we observe in proportions of TAA→A polymorphisms is in fact driven by an elevation of these two highly variable 7-mers in Africa.

 DISCUSSION